Embrace the Gap: VAEs Perform Independent Mechanism Analysis: Discussion

-\textbf{Covariance structure and \gls{ima}.} We have shown that specific choices for encoder and decoder covariances regularize the decoder Jacobian.
-Assuming factorized \gls{q} and isotropic \gls{pxz}, \gls{ima} holds only for the \textit{decoder}; since in the other direction the pushforward of \gls{q} through \gls{dec} has covariance $\gtmixjacobian\gls{var_cov}\transpose{\gtmixjacobian}, $ which cannot be simplified in the general case.
-Additionally assuming an isotropic encoder would make \gls{ima} hold in both directions and would yield conformal Jacobians (as both \gtmixjacobian and \unmixjacobian need to be column-orthogonal).
-On the other hand, if the observation model is non-isotropic, \gls{ima} would only hold for the \textit{encoder} Jacobian.
-Covariance structure has an intuitive meaning: an isotropic \gls{pxz} covariance equals having \acrshort{iid} noise for each $\gls{obscomp}_i$.
-For data recorded by the same device (\eg, pixels) this may be reasonable, but multi-view settings with non-isotropic noise could require different modeling choices.
+\textbf{Covariance structure and \gls{ima}.} We have shown that specific choices for encoder and decoder covariances regularize the decoder Jacobian, such that closing the \gls{elbo} gap constrains the decoder to belong to the \gls{ima} class.
+Following our intuition (\cref{figure:fig1}), assuming factorized \gls{q} and isotropic \gls{pxz}, \gls{ima} holds only for the \textit{decoder}; since in the other direction the pushforward of \gls{q} through \gls{dec} has covariance $\gtmixjacobian\gls{var_cov}\transpose{\gtmixjacobian},$ which cannot be used to make row orthogonality statements on $\gtmixjacobian$ in the general case.
+Additionally, we conjecture that assuming an isotropic encoder would constrain \gls{ima} to hold in both encoding and decoding directions (as both \gtmixjacobian and \unmixjacobian need to be column-orthogonal), such that the resulting decoder mean is constrained to have orthogonal columns of equal norms, which is a defining property of conformal maps \citep{buchholz_function_2022}.
+On the other hand, we conjecture that if the observation model is not isotropic, but the encoder model is, \gls{ima} would only tend to be enforced for the mean \textit{encoder} Jacobian, converging to the inverse decoder mean in the deterministic limit.

-\textbf{Conjecture for \glspl{vae} with isotropic encoder and decoder covariances.} \looseness-1 Following our intuition (\cref{figure:fig1}), we suspect that an isotropic encoder entails a decoder with conformal Jacobian (\ie, the product of a scalar field and an orthogonal matrix).
-This is an interesting constraint, especially as there is growing evidence that nonlinear \gls{ica} with conformal mixings may be identifiable: the two-dimensional case was proven by \citet{hyvarinen_nonlinear_1999} and \gls{ima} was shown to rule out certain spurious solutions for conformal mixings~\citep{gresele_independent_2021}.
-Based on these, we conjecture: